 I received my BA from Leeds College of Art in Photography and my MA from Bradford School of Art in Visual Arts (Theory) where my thesis focused on hostile mediums in the work of Hamad Butt.

-2021 Climate Scholar at The Priestley International Centre for Climate with specialism in the problem of Nuclear Semiotics and High Level Radioactive Waste Storage using the analogues of climate change issues that stretch beyond political boundaries and incumbent political terms.
+I am a 2021 Climate Scholar at The Priestley International Centre for Climate with a specialism in the problem of Nuclear Semiotics and High Level Radioactive Waste Storage using the analogues of climate change issues that stretch beyond political boundaries and incumbent political terms.

 Radiation and Radioactivity